carpentries-incubator/high-dimensional-stats-r/reviews.md

 Many of the comments related to timings (allowing more time) and clarifying wording.

-&#x2611; Changes were made in response to most comments in [#86](https://github.com/carpentries-incubator/high-dimensional-stats-r/issues/86), [#89](https://github.com/carpentries-incubator/high-dimensional-stats-r/issues/88) and many remaining changes are evident in the current lesson.
+&#x2611; Changes were made in response to most comments in [#86](https://github.com/carpentries-incubator/high-dimensional-stats-r/issues/86), [#89](https://github.com/carpentries-incubator/high-dimensional-stats-r/issues/88) and [#167](https://github.com/carpentries-incubator/high-dimensional-stats-r/pull/167), and any remaining changes are evident in the current lesson.

-&#x2612; The remaining points to be addressed are:

-- Providing function definitions or access to function documentation (i.e., clarifying arguments).
-This noted by both instructors and learners.
-- Removing or clarifying example 2 of Challenge 1, Episode 4.
-The instructors noted that it could be interpreted as PCA-appropriate.
-- Rewording Challenge 2 in Episode 4.
-The instructors noted that some of the learners said it seemed like a trick question.

 **Feedback from February 2024 teaching ([#145](https://github.com/carpentries-incubator/high-dimensional-stats-r/issues/145))**